-- Summarize: to give the main points briefly.8 - Apply: to use a learned concept, model, or idea in a new situation.9 - Argue: to take a position; to choose a side with justification. - Compare/contrast: to bring out points of similarity and points of difference.10 - Evaluate: to weigh the advantages and limitations; to appraise.
-11
+- Summarize: to give the main points briefly. - Apply: to use a learned concept, model, or idea, in a new situation. - Argue: to take a position; to choose a side with justification. - Compare/contrast: to bring out points of similarity and points of difference. - Evaluate: to weigh the advantages and limitations; to appraise. - Synthesize: to combine existing elements in order to create something original. - Explain: to make clear; to show the meaning of something. - Interpret: to translate; to explain the significance of something.